Chartered Financial Analyst: Financial statement analysis

 The curriculum includes financial reporting topics (International Financial Reporting Standards and U.S. Generally Accepted Accounting Principles), and ratio and financial statement analysis.
 Financial reporting and analysis of accounting information is heavily tested at Levels I and II, but is not a significant part of Level III.

-Corporate finance
+Corporate

-The curriculum initially covers the major corporate finance topics: capital investment decisions, capital structure policy and implementation, and dividend policy; this building on the accounting, economics and statistics areas.
+Corporate finance topics include capital investment decisions, capital structure policy and implementation, and dividend policy; building on accounting, economics, and statistics.
 It then extends to more advanced topics such as the analysis of mergers and acquisitions, corporate governance, and business and financial risk.

 Security analysis

-The curriculum includes coverage of global markets, as well as analysis and valuation of the various asset types: equity (stocks), fixed income (bonds), derivatives (futures, forwards, options and swaps), and alternative investments (real estate, private equity, hedge funds and commodities).
+The curriculum includes coverage of global markets as well as analysis and valuation of the various asset types: equity (stocks), fixed income (bonds), derivatives (futures, forwards, options, and swaps), and alternative investments (real estate, private equity, hedge funds, and commodities).
 The Level I exam requires familiarity with these instruments.

-Level II focuses on valuation, employing the "tools" studied under quantitative methods, financial statement analysis, corporate finance and economics.
+Level II focuses on valuation, employing the "tools" studied under quantitative methods, financial statement analysis, corporate finance, and economics.
 Level III centers on incorporating these instruments into portfolios.